Medical Equipment Machinery Moving at Overlake

 The answer was two TriLifters and a Versa-Lift.
 These are two of our most versatile, largest capacity lifters.
 TriLifters can fit under a 10-foot doorway while lifting up to 75 tons.
 A Versa-Lift 40/60 can lift up to 30 tons with its base extended.
 Both are recognized for their exceptional ability to maneuver heavy loads in confined spaces.

-The medical equipment moving project’s size required more team members than are typically required to execute the customized strategies.
+The sensitive medical equipment moving project’s size required more team members than are typically required to execute the customized strategies.
 Whereas many projects require three to five movers to complete, Omega Morgan dispatched a twelve-person crew to guarantee the safe and successful completion of the Overlake Medical Equipment Moving Project.

 To cover all the bases, we also protected the hospital’s floors from costly damage with 400 feet of floor covering.